The tensor renormalization group study of the general spin-S Blume-Capel model

 To contract the tensor network, i.e., trace over all sites, we will face the exponential increasing problem of the dimension of each order of the tensor.
-After $n$-th contraction along the horizontal and vertical directions, the dimension varies by $d_n=d_{n-1}^2$.
-The contraction process will make the dimension go beyond the calculability.
-In 2007, Levin and Nave\cite{Levin} proposed a cutoff scheme for $d_n$ by the singular value decomposition(SVD), to get a good approximation for the partition function calculation, by which the thermodynamic properties of the system can be obtained consequently.
+The bond dimensions of the $n$-th and $n-1$-th contraction satisfy $d_n=d_{n-1}^2$.
+The contraction process will make the dimension inaccessible quickly.
+In 2007, Levin and Nave\cite{Levin} proposed a cutting-off scheme by the singular value decomposition(SVD), keeping an affordable cutting-off dimension $d$ to get a good approximation for the partition function, by which the thermodynamic properties of the system can be obtained consequently.

-Recently, we proposed an coarse graining tensor network renormalization group(RG) based on the high order singular value decomposition(HOSVD)\cite{zhiyuan}, which provides an accurate but low computational cost technique for studying two- or three-dimensional (3D) lattice models.
-The following results are all from the newly developed RG scheme.
-Hereafter, the coupling constant $J$ is used as the energy unit, and $K_B$ is set as $1$.
+Recently, we proposed a novel coarse graining tensor network renormalization group(TRG) based on the high order singular value decomposition(HOSVD)\cite{zhiyuan}, abbreviated as HOTRG, which provides an accurate but low computational cost technique for studying two- or three-dimensional (3D) lattice models.
+The coarse-graining procedure consists in iteratively replacing blocks of size two by a single site using HOSVD along the horizontal (x-axis) and vertical (y-axis) directions alternatively.